-- · Research Plan with Risk Assessment - Evidence of IRB Approval - · Blank Copy of the Informed Consent/Assent/Permission Form (if applicable) - · Blank Copy of Survey Instrument (if applicable)
+- · Research Plan with Risk Assessment - Evidence of IRB Approval (obtained before experimentation) by a properly constituted IRB - Blank Copy of the Informed Consent/Assent/Permission Form (if applicable) - Blank Copy of Survey Instrument (if applicable)

-Note: Projects involving data that is preexisting or publicly available are exempt from preapproval, but might be asked to share information about data sources.
+Note: Projects involving data that is preexisting or publicly available are likely exempt from IRB pre-approval, but might be asked to share information about data sources.
 Behavioral observations of unrestricted public settings that meet all requirements outlined in the rules are also exempt from pre-approval.
+Entrants should read Human Participant Rules section to clarify exemptions.